kylln20/WRO_FE_2023-24/README.md

 rBlack = [[0, 109, 113], [59, 137, 150]]
 ```

 The colour mask[^3] allows us to account for how lighting causes colour variation for the target object.
 Additionally, the input image can be modified with array splicing so we only search in a specific region of interest.
-By only searching in the desired region of interest, we also reduce the amount of processing required for the car to produce a speed and angle value to send to the motors.
-This gives the robot the chance to analyse more images, which means more frequent decisions, which means obstacles can be avoided with more efficiently.
-This was an improvement made after nationals, and it led to the car avoiding obstacles better.
+By only searching in the region of interest, we also reduce the processing required for the car to produce a speed and angle value to send to the motors.
+This gives the robot time to analyze more images, which means more frequent decisions, and obstacles that can be avoided more efficiently.
+This improvement made after nationals and led to the car avoiding obstacles better.

 ```py
 img_segmented = img_lab[ROI[1]:ROI[3], ROI[0]:ROI[2]]